smorad/um_cisc_7026/lecture_10_generative_models.typ

 ][

 ]
-This idea only works for small $d_z$
+This autoencoder only works for small $d_z$ #pause

-As $d_z$ grows, points spread out
+As $d_z$ grows, points spread out #pause
-- Curse of dimensionality
+- Curse of dimensionality #pause
-- For large $d_z$. one cluster for each datapoint
+- For large $d_z$. one cluster for each datapoint #pause

-Our generative autoencoder only works for small $d_z$
+Our autoencoder only works for small $d_z$ #pause
 - Interesting problems are high-dimensional (large $d_z$)

 = Probabilistic Generative Models

 ==
-*Question:* How do we explain autoencoders learning our world?
+*Question:* How do we explain autoencoders learning our world? #pause

-*Answer:* They implicitly model the *dataset distribution*
+*Answer:* They implicitly model the *dataset distribution* #pause
-- If the dataset contains our world, autoencoders learn the world
+- If the dataset contains our world, autoencoders learn the world #pause

-We will examine learning through probability and distributions
+We will examine learning through probability and distributions #pause
-- Best way to learn generative models
+- Best way to learn generative models #pause

 Let us consider a dataset of dog pictures